HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 For using Custom Content AI Provider, the administrator should follow the below steps.

-1. Write the Custom Content AI Provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` interface, create the jar file and put the jar file in the server and restart JVM.
+1. Write the Custom Content AI Provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` interface, create the jar file and put the jar file either at custom shared library or if in containers to ```/opt/HCL/wp_profile/PortalServer/sharedLibrary``` in the server and restart JVM.

 Below is the sample Custom Content AI Provider class, which can be used to call Custom AI services for AI analysis.